Tech-invite3GPPspaceIETFspace

 This clause provides the services to support the transmission for XR application based on SEALDD capabilities.

-The following clauses specify procedures, information flows and APIs about SEALDD enabled data transmission for XR application, including the SEALDD facilate PDU set handling.
+The following clauses specify procedures, information flows and APIs about SEALDD enabled data transmission for multi-modal application, including the SEALDD facilate PDU set handling.

-Figure 9.12.2.1.2-1 illustrate the procedure for establishing XR data transmission connection, and the SEALDD facilitates the XR application to transmit its data between the VAL client and VAL server with RTP packetilization and PDU set inclusion.
+Figure 9.12.2.1.2-1 illustrate the procedure for establishing multi-modal data transmission connection, and the SEALDD facilitates the multi-modal application to transmit its data between the VAL client and VAL server with RTP packetilization and PDU set inclusion.

 Pre-condition:

-• The VAL server can discover and select the SEALDD server by CAPIF functions.
+• The VAL server has discovered and selected the SEALDD server by CAPIF functions.

 Up